AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

 ## Add a reference to a new Content Fragment in the app {#create-moment}

 Now that you updated the image of the biker, let's walk through how to add new content to an app by creating and reference a new Content Fragment.
-We'll add a product call-out managed by a "shoppable moment" Content Fragment to the second panel of the app.
+You will add a product call-out managed by a "shoppable moment" Content Fragment to the second panel of the app.

 ![Example of a shoppable moment](assets/customize-app/example-shoppable-moment.png)